 Enhance the user journey

+A site can have awesome content or phenomenal products, but if users can’t find it, they’re likely to be frustrated.
 Providing relevant results is a great way to enhance the user experience, especially if your website content is dense or your navigation complex.
-Site search offers an efficient alternative to sifting through numerous web pages.
+Site search offers an efficient alternative to sifting through numerous web pages, and allowing users to filter results, browse different categories of content, and even recommend related and popular searches will lead to happy visitors.

 Learn from your site search

-Analytics from your site search are an incredible resource when it comes to learning your users’ needs and intentions.
-Monitoring them on a regular basis will allow you to discover the following:
+Each time a user searches your site, they generate valuable user intent data.
+Analytics from your site search are an incredible resource when it comes to learning your users’ needs and intentions, as they’re telling you their desires in their own words.
+Monitoring your site search analytics on a regular basis will enable you to:

 How to implement site search